 After a bit of culture, head to El Retiro Park.
 This 308-acre space is the green lung of Madrid, abounding with sculptures, fountains, a man-made lake, and a 400-year-old Mexican conifer which is regarded as the oldest tree in Madrid.
 There are also several must-visit gardens here, including the Jardín de Vivaces (Garden of Vivacious Plants), the Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a sprawling rose garden.

 Day 9: Free Day to Explore Madrid or Optional Day Trip

-A great option is Toledo.
+Take today to further explore Madrid on your own, or opt for a day trip to various locales all within an hour or so of the city.
+One great option is Toledo.
 Dramatically situated atop a gorge overlooking the Río Tajo, in the Middle Ages it was known as the "city of three cultures."
-This is where—legend has it—Christian, Muslim, and Jewish communities peacefully coexisted.
 Remnants of Toledo's Arab, Muslim, and Christian monuments include the 15th-century Monastery of San Juan de los Reyes, the former Roman palace Alcázar de Toledo, and the Moorish Synagogue of Santa María la Blanca, which dates to the 12th century.

 Day 10: Train from Madrid to Granada

 After breakfast, transfer to the train station for your journey three hours south to the Sierra Nevada Mountains and the city of Granada.
 Upon arrival, check into your hotel, and take some time to relax and unwind.
 In the late afternoon, meet your guide for a city tour of Granada by bike.
 Or if you prefer a slower pace, you can opt for a walking tour instead.